All states

 We ship to every ZIP code in New York, including:

-New York GLP-1 FAQs
+New York GLP-1 questions

 Yes.
 New York-licensed providers may prescribe GLP-1 medications including semaglutide and tirzepatide through telehealth when the standard of care is met.
 Pallas providers treating New York patients hold active New York medical licenses.

-New York Medicaid covers GLP-1s including Wegovy for weight management, typically subject to step therapy and prior authorization.
+New York Medicaid covers GLP-1s including Wegovy® for weight management, typically subject to step therapy and prior authorization.
 Compounded GLP-1s are not covered.
 Pallas is a cash-pay service, so Medicaid rules do not affect our pricing.

 No. New York permits providers to establish a patient relationship through telehealth for non-controlled medications like GLP-1s.
 Your Pallas intake includes a medical history review and, when needed, a brief video visit with a New York-licensed provider.